n0rt0nthec4t/Nest_accfactory/README.md

 This is a HAP-NodeJS accessory I have developed to allow Nest devices to be used with HomeKit.

-HomeKit Secure Video is supported on doorbells and camera devices [^1]
+HomeKit Secure Video is supported on doorbells and camera devices [^note]

 ## Supported Devices